 I'd also like to mention that my children were only 5 and 9 years old when I was undergoing treatment.
 I had a talk with both of their teachers about my cancer and what I was going through.
 This helped their teachers to be more effective with my children, understanding what they were going through at home.
 I had very little energy during my chemo. weeks, and could not be there for them like I normally would (playing, helping with homework, etc.) I explained my cancer and the treatment and its effects to both my kids on their level.
 My 5 yr. old handled it all very well, and it didn't seem to affect her that much.
 My 9 yr. old, however, was very angry with me, and not understanding at all.
 I believe he was afraid, and his anger was his way of expressing that.
 We all made it through, and he is now a wonderful and thoughtful adult.
 Sometimes both of my children will bring up the cancer and ask questions, and it's good to be able to talk to them about it.

 I found throughout this journey that the best way to take care of yourself is to eat a healthy, balanced diet (lots of fresh vegetables, fruits, and if you eat grains, only whole grains, and much less meat, dairy, sweets, and processed foods).
+We eat a lot of seafood and organic veggies and fruits.
 I also take a calcium supplement (1500mg with Vit.
 D daily), along with a good multi-vitamin.
 I am trying to maintain a moderate program of regular exercise and light weight lifting.
 I have felt so much better when I stick to these changes.

 I hope that by sharing my story, it has helped you in some way.
 Please visit my "Links" page for cancer information sites and more.